pythonarcade/arcade/doc/get_started/install.rst

     pip install arcade

-If you are installing arcade directly into your system python meaning you are not using a virtual environment (or don't know that that is) you may need to use the ``--user`` flag to install arcade just for your user.
+If you are installing Arcade directly into your system python meaning you are not using a virtual environment (or don't know that that is) you may need to use the ``--user`` flag to install Arcade just for your user.

 .. code-block:: bash

     pip install arcade --user

-Upgrading an existing installation of arcade can be done with the following command
+Upgrading an existing installation of Arcade can be done with the following command

 .. code-block:: bash